mikecann/mikecann.co.uk/public/posts/battletabs-discord-launch/post.md

 ![](./initial-spike-graph.png)

 And this is where the fun started.
 To explain the issues we were soon to face, I first have to explain the architecture for BattleTabs a bit.
-Check out the following diagram:

 ![](./architecture1.png)

-You can see from the diagram that we have two different kinds of servers.
-"Web" servers are the ones users connect to via WebSockets.
-These can scale out horizontally and generally aren’t a problem.
+You can see from the above diagram that we have two different kinds of servers.
+Users connect to the "Web" servers via WebSockets, these scale out horizontally and generally aren’t a problem.

 The other kind is the "worker" server.
 This is a singleton server and was serving many roles (foreshadowing).
 Some of its responsibilities include: